kquinsland/kquinsland.github.io/resume/kq.md

 - Overhauled IAM and introduced best practices for cross-account resource utilization... and managed it with Terraform.
 - Brought IaC practices to as many things as possible including external services; onboarding new Eng. hires was done with a few PRs and tools like Atlantis did the heavy lifting.
 - Developed extensive corpus of documentation around IaC driven processes as well as legacy infrastructure and it's replacement - both planned and implemented.
 First dedicated Ops/Infra/SRE hire.
 Taming unwieldy infrastructure, porting legacy Terraform, developing/modernizing tooling and practices and leading efforts to instrument all layers of the stack.
+- Initiated the transition from legacy bare-metal /auto-scaled AMIs based architecture to an EKS based platform.

 ### Sr. Production Engineer/SRE, [Touchpoint Restaurant Innovations](https://touchpoint.io)